im-ethz/flirt/docs/theory/eda-analysis.rst

 -------------------------
 **cvxEDA:** The `cvxEDA <../api.html#module-flirt.eda.preprocessing.CvxEDA>`_ algorithm is used to decompose the SC recording because it is computationally efficient as well as recommended for use with the Empatica E4 :cite:`Greco2016`.
 The basic principle of cvxEDA is to model the EDA signal as the sum of a phasic term, a tonic term, and additive white Gaussian noise.
 The algorithm then determines the phasic and tonic components that maximise the likelihood of observing a specific SC time series.
 The convex optimization problem is rewritten as a standard Quadratic Program (QP), which can be solved efficiently using one of the many QP solvers available.

-From an implementation perspective, the default values for the main parameters were chosen to achieve optimal  results in uncontrolled as suggested by :cite:`Greco2016`.
+From an implementation perspective, the default values for the main parameters were chosen to achieve optimal results in uncontrolled environments as suggested by :cite:`Greco2016`.
 Nevertheless, these parameters can be changed to fit the user's needs.

-After decomposition, the phasic and tonic components are further filtered using a low-pass Butterworth filter to remove negative phasic and tonic values (if present), which are physiologically incoherent.
+After decomposition, the phasic and tonic components are further filtered using a low-pass Butterworth filter to remove negative phasic and tonic values (if present), which are physiologically incoherent (nerve firing cannot be negative).

 **Ledalab:** An alternative to the cvxEDA algorithm was implemented to decompose the EDA signal into its phasic and tonic components: the `Ledalab <../api.html#module-flirt.eda.preprocessing.LedaLab>`_ algorithm by :cite:`Benedek2010`.
 Ledalab was chosen because it requires no arguments other than the data itself and therefore can be generalised to all wearable-device users, without additional parameter fine-tuning.

 The key concept in Ledalab is to model the SC signal as a sum of a phasic and tonic driver, convolved with an impulse response.
 This impulse response is modeled using the Bateman equation with parameters :math:`τ 1` and :math:`τ 2` (to be optimised).
 First, the tonic estimate is performed by deconvolving the SC signal and removing sections where SCR peaks are present.
 The SCR component is then retrieved by convolving the peaks with the impulse response.

-After decomposition, the phasic and tonic components are further filtered using a low-pass Butterworth filter to remove negative phasic and tonic values (if present), which are physiologically incoherent.
+After decomposition, the phasic and tonic components are further filtered using a low-pass Butterworth filter to remove negative phasic and tonic values (if present), which are physiologically incoherent (nerve firing cannot be negative).

 Feature Engineering
 --------------------
 **Time-Domain Features:** General statistical and entropy features are computed on both the phasic and tonic components for each window.
-A description of the time domain features calculated can be found in `Time-Domain Features <../api.html#module-flirt.stats>`_.
+A description of the time domain features calculated can be found in `Time-Domain Features <../api.html#module-flirt.stats.get_stats>`_.
 These features were chosen because they best describe the phasic and tonic signals recorded from wearable devices, as suggested by :cite:`Healey2005,Ghaderyan2016`.

 **Frequency-Domain Features:** Several features are computed on the frequency domain signal of the phasic and tonic components for each window.
 A description of the frequency domain features calculated can be found in `Frequency-Domain Features <../api.html#module-flirt.eda.preprocessing.get_fd_stats>`_.
 The frequency content of the EDA was proven to provide additional valuable information about the sudomotor activity :cite:`Ghaderyan2016,Alberdi2016`.
 More specifically, the frequency domain can describe some brief, transient instances in the signal, which are unlikely to be detected by the time domain features.
-The power information in different frequency bands (chosen here to be :math:`[0.05-0.5]Hz` :cite:`Wang2009`) gives crucial details on the physiological processes of the sweat glands, given that the EDA is composed of fast and slow components.
+The power information in different frequency bands (chosen here to be :math:`[0.05-0.55]Hz` :cite:`Wang2009`) gives crucial details on the physiological processes of the sweat glands, given that the EDA is composed of fast and slow components.

 **Time-Frequency-Domain Features:** A Cepstrum analysis is performed to obtain time-frequency domain features of both the phasic and tonic components for each window.
 A description of the time-frequency domain features calculated can be found in Table `Mixed-Domain Features <../api.html#module-flirt.eda.preprocessing.get_MFCC_stats>`_.
 The Cepstrum signal, :math:`C` is found by :cite:`Ghaderyan2016`: